leaf-ai/studio-go-runner/docs/ci.md

 Having logged in you can now create a repository using the label at the top right corner of your web page underneath the account related drop down menu.

-The first screen will allow you to specify tgar you wish to create an image repository and assign it a name, also set the visibility to public, and to 'Link to a GitHub Repository Push', this indicates that any push of a commit or tag will result in a container build being triggered.
+The first screen will allow you to specify that you wish to create an image repository and assign it a name, also set the visibility to public, and to 'Link to a GitHub Repository Push', this indicates that any push of a commit or tag will result in a container build being triggered.

 Pushing the next button will then cause the browser to request github to authorize access from docker to github and will prompt you to allow this authorization to be setup for future interactions between the two platform.
 Again, be sure you are assuming the role of the most recently logged in github user and that the one being authorized is the one you intend to allow Quay to obtain access to.

 After the authorization is enabled, the next web page is displayed which allows the organization and account to be choosen from which the image will be built.
 Step through the next two screens to then select the repository that will be used and then push the continue button.

 You can then specify the branch(es) that can then be used for the builds to meet you own needs.
-Pushing con tinue will then allow you to select the Dockerfile that will act as your source for the new image.
+Pushing continue will then allow you to select the Dockerfile that will act as your source for the new image.
 When using studio go runner a Dockerfile called Dockerfile\_standalone is versioned in the source code repository that will allow a fully standalone container to be created that can be perform the entire build, test, release life cycle for the software.  usign a slash indicates the top level of the go runner repo.

 Using continue will then prompt for the Context of the build which should be set to '/'.
 You can now click through the rest of the selections and will end up with a fully populated trigger for the repository.